EugeneLoy/play2-openshift-quickstart/README.md

     git pull -s recursive -X theirs quickstart master

-Then use the stage task to prepare your deployment
+Then use the stage task to prepare your deployment:

     activator clean stage